PhilLockett/PDFBooklet/README.md

 # PDFBooklet

 A simple, crude program to generate a booklet from of a PDF.
+A booklet has two pages arranged side-by-side on both side of a sheet of paper such that the sheet can be folded to produce a booklet.

 ## Overview